Dangerous driving Scotland (including Careless and Dangerous driving)

 If your job or family commitments depend on you being able to use your vehicle, when found guilty of dangerous driving, the repercussions can be long terms and affect your livelihood and quality of life.

 Is there anything you can do when you’re accused of dangerous driving?
-You are advised to consult road traffic solicitors.
+You are advised to consult road traffic lawyers.
 They specialise in Road Traffic Law and know the best ways to represent people accused of dangerous driving.

 Careless driving penalty

 Our road traffic lawyers will examine the evidence so that they can advise you on the likely outcomes.
-There could also be an opportunity for your road traffic solicitor to present an argument that a lesser charge of careless driving is more appropriate.
+There could also be an opportunity for your road traffic lawyer to present an argument that a lesser charge of careless driving is more appropriate.
 If the Procurator Fiscal agrees to this, your admittance of careless driving could result in just penalty points or a shorter driving ban.